Underactuated Robotics

 Stabilizability of a linear system

 Closely related to controllability is the notion of stabilizability.
-For linear systems, stabilizability is a strictly weaker condition that controllability (a system can be stabilizable but not controllable, but not the other way around).
+For linear systems, stabilizability is a strictly weaker condition than controllability (a system can be stabilizable but not controllable, but not the other way around).

 Stabilizability of a linear system